Quicklinks

 • We encourage sponsees to keep their food simple as they maintain their new weight.

-• We let our sponsees know that their weight may change over time.
-We ask them to weigh themselves at certain intervals, as we do, so that changes can be noted and food plans adjusted accordingly.
+• We let sponsees know that their weight may change over time.
+We ask them to weigh themselves at certain intervals so that changes can be noted and food plans adjusted accordingly.

 Reducing the frequency of daily phone calls.

 • Most sponsees eventually reach a point where they don’t need to call every day but there is no set timeline for reducing phone call frequency.
-Food addicts benefit from regular contact, and it’s not uncommon for members with several years of continuous abstinence to maintain regular call times with their sponsor.
+Food addicts benefit from regular contact, and it’s not uncommon for members with years and decades of continuous abstinence to maintain regular call times with their sponsors.

 • We explain that a reduction in call times is not a graduation; in fact, without daily calls, sponsees need to rely more deeply on a Higher Power and their fellowship.
 If they are not ready for this step, we do not reduce call frequency.